dalezak/rails-blueprint/README.md

 # Rails Blueprint
 A [starter blueprint](https://dev.to/dalezak/a-starter-blueprint-to-help-fast-track-a-new-rails-applications-4671) to help fast track setting up a new Rails application.
+Simply go through the list below choosing the features and options you'd like to enable in your project, expand that section then run the template to install that functionality.
+It's as easy as that!

 ## Getting Started
 To get started, choose one of the following options.